igormatkovic/salesforce-faker/readme.md

 System.debug(contacts.size()); // 100

 ```
 ## License

 Salesforce Faker is released under the GNU General Public License v3.0.
 See the bundled LICENSE file for details.

-## License

-Salesforce Faker is released under the GNU General Public License v3.0.
-See the bundled LICENSE file for details.